-Creative writing is a unique combination of creativity and discipline.
-This course provides students an opportunity to exercise the imagination through writing scripts for the stage and screen.
-Guided by instruction in contemporary aesthetics and in-class exercises, students will develop their own writing and revising practices.
-Students will also engage in the creative and analytical process of reading as writers, responding to both published and student texts in writing and in-class discussion.
-(Online-spr)
+This course provides students an opportunity to write literary scripts for the stage and screen.
+Guided by instruction in contemporary aesthetics, students will develop disciplined writing and revising practices.
+Students will also engage in the creative and analytical process of reading as writers, responding to both published and student texts in writing and in class discussion.
+(CR-fall odd years; Online: fall even years)